 At this point probably you are thinking that following this article and replicating this job could be easy but time-consuming, are you?.
 Well, keep calm and relax one more time because these models that we have already trained in Cogniflow are available and ready to use in our catalog of public experiments with many other general smart services like transcriptions, translations, sentiment analysis, information extraction, spoken language identification, etc. as shown in Figure 5.

 And if you arrived here, then probably you are curious about what other possibilities can be achieved with AI.
 If that’s the case why don’t you try Cogniflow by yourself and unleash your creativity?
-You can sign up now for early access!
-What are you waiting for? ;)
+You can sign up now for free What are you waiting for? ;)